bcgov/citz-imb-richtexteditor/README.md

 - For running on a NodeJS:20 React 18 app.
 - Works with Vanilla JavaScript or Typescript 5.
-- Output is HTML content in string form.
+- Output is HTML content in string form, not markdown.

 ---